What is Automated Order to Cash? Process, Benefits, Explained

 Cash application process cycle

 Incoming payments must be matched to open invoices.
-Automated cash apps process uses rules and machine learning to apply payments accurately.
+Modern cash application automation software uses AI and machine learning to match payments accurately, reduce unapplied cash, and accelerate account reconciliation.

 Accounting and reconciliation